If you’re looking to avoid smoking cannabis, hash oil offers a fantastic alternative.

 There are many reasons why you would want to use hash oil.

 One is that the potency is high, so you can use less while still getting the effects you want.
 Also, the flavour is rich and diverse, changing from one type of hash oil to another.
-Finally, hash oil as a category is a versatile group that can be further processed into different and amazing cannabis concentrates.
+Finally, oil as a category is a versatile group that can be further processed into different and amazing cannabis concentrates.

 Just be sure to start low and go slow when trying hash oil for the first time, and you will be golden.